 Barbara Johns was born in New York City in 1935, but grew up in Prince Edward County, Virginia, where blacks and whites had separate schools.
 In 1951, she led her fellow African American high school students in a walkout to protest the inequality of segregated schools.
 She then started a lawsuit that became part of the 1954 Brown v.
 Board of Education case that eventually ended school segregation.

-Social activist.
-Born in New York City in 1935.
+Social activist Barbara Johns was born in New York City in 1935.
 Johns grew up in Prince Edward County, Virginia.
 At the time, the schools were segregated.
 White students went to one set of schools while African Americans went to another.
 The conditions of the African American schools were much worse than the whites-only schools.
 Johns attended the Robert Russa Moton High School, which suffered from overcrowding and poor facilities.
 The building was meant for only approximately 150 students, but by the 1950s there were more than 400 students enrolled.
-The county??s all-white school board tried to fix this problem by erecting three tar-paper buildings on school grounds, which have been described by some as ??chicken shacks.??
+The county's all-white school board tried to fix this problem by erecting three tar-paper buildings on school grounds, which have been described by some as "chicken shacks."?

 In 1951, Johns took a stand against the unequal treatment of African American and white students in the county.
 The niece of the outspoken minister, Vernon Johns, she bravely stood in front of her fellow students at an assembly and delivered an impassioned speech.
 She urged them to join her in a strike against the school system to force them to make changes.
 Following her lead the students left the school in protest of overcrowding.
 This walkout was one of the first of its kind.

-Once at the center of the public debate on segregation, Johns spent the rest of her life relatively quietly.
+Once at the center of the public debate on segregation, Johns spent the rest of her life away from the media spotlight.
+She furthered her education at Spellman College and Drexel University.
 Committed to education, she became a school librarian and married Rev. William Powell.
+The couple had five children together.
 She died in 1991.